AbeelLab/Pedca/readme.md

-***PEDCA Tutorial (Ploidy Estimation by Dynamic Coverage Analysis) ***
+***PEDCA Tutorial (Ploidy Estimation by Dynamic Coverage Analysis).
+By Mel Carbajo Martinez ***

 You can find an illustrated pdf copy of this tutorial with useful images at [*https://github.com/AbeelLab/Pedca/tree/master/Documents*](https://github.com/AbeelLab/Pedca/tree/master/Documents)

-PEDCA is a ploidy estimation algorithm that infers copy number of the contigs submitted as input based on the read coverage that aligns to them.
-It requires as an input only an alignment file in .bam or .sam format of a library or set of libraries aligned to a reference file of the contigs that will be estimated.
+PEDCA is a ploidy estimation algorithm that infers copy number of the contigs submitted as input based on the read coverage that are aligned to them.
+It only requires as an input an alignment file in .bam or .sam format of a library or set of libraries aligned to a reference file of the contigs that will be estimated.